pusher/docs/docs/channels/library_auth_reference/server-library-reference-specification.md

 - The library MAY allow a developer to fetch channel attribute information for the channel(s) that are being published to when triggering single or multiple events.

+### User authentication

+- The library MUST provide a helper method for generating authentication tokens for user authentication, according to the [HTTP API docs](/docs/channels/library_auth_reference/auth-signatures).

-### Private and presence channel subscription authentication
+### Private and presence channel subscription authorization

-- The library MUST provide a helper method for generating authentication tokens for user subscriptions to private and presence channels, according to the [HTTP API docs](/docs/channels/library_auth_reference/auth-signatures).
+- The library MUST provide a helper method for generating authorization tokens for user subscriptions to private and presence channels, according to the [HTTP API docs](/docs/channels/library_auth_reference/auth-signatures).

 ### Webhook verification